 Digging in, I found several pictures of Ann’s half brother, my 5th great grandfather’s son, Aaron Lloyd Turner Jr., on the family tree profiles of DNA Turner cousins.
 Aaron Jr. shares a remarkable resemblance to my great-great-grandmother Bessie.

 Nancy and Aaron had more children including Junior who became a cattleman, fought for the Confederacy, and was a store clerk in Mexia by 1867.
 Aaron Jr. lived and worked not too far from Ann Deming’s home in 1880.
 In Nancy Nelms (Turner-Sanders) household, alongside Aaron Jr.’s and her other adult children lived a black man (age 22) named Jack Turner.
 Jack Turner also shows up on the 1869 voter registration as born in Georgia.
-Jack would have been born in 1870, but I can find no further trace of him in the record (for now).
+In the census document, Jack would is also confirmed as born in Georgia in 1848.
 Jack may have been related to Ann, a half-brother perhaps, or just a laborer in the home.

 So how did Ann come to be born of Aaron Turner Senior?
 Despite being a Methodist and a man of the cloth, Aaron Turner was a slaveholder.
-On the 1850 Slave Schedule for Leon County, Aaron owns three slaves listed as follows:
+In 1831 Henry County, Georgia tax rolls, Senior is a slaveholder owning 2 slaves.
+On the 1850 Slave Schedule for Leon County, Aaron owns four slaves listed as follows:

 32, Female, Black